Rutilus frisii: Biology

 Rutilus frissii is semi-anadromous in which the adults, in non-landlocked populations, move to estuarine environments in Spring, following winter spawning, and the juveniles do so in their first summer.
 The adults migrate upstream in late October, halting their migration when the rivers freeze over and recommencing in late winter and early Spring.
 Spawning takes place in smaller rivers and streams where there is a fast current and a gravel bed, laying large eggs that stick to gravel, rocks and, sometimes, to aquatic pkants.
 The eggs take 10 to 16 days to hatch.
 Landlocked populations migrate upstream to spawn in Spring.
 They feed on zooplankton, algae and insect larvae as juveniles while the adults prey on molluscs, Rhithropanopeus crabs and other benthic invertebrates, although they do not feed while migrating. spawning or overwintering.

 Utilisation

-Rutilus frissii is an important species for commercial fisheries, particularly in the Tsimlyansk Reservoir on the Don where it is actually considered to be subject to overfishing.
+Rutilus frisii is an important species for commercial fisheries, particularly in the Tsimlyansk Reservoir on the Don where it is actually considered to be subject to overfishing.